Kibotenok/Quest-room--special-/README.md

 # Quest
- Program to control connection between main controller, raspberry pi and arduino by using state mashine principle
+ Program to control connection between main controller, raspberry pi and arduino for the quest room